Hashimoto’s Thyroiditis and SET-DB™ Thyroid Protocol

 This post is an overview of possible approaches for SET-DB™ practitioners who have the SET-DB™ Thyroid Protocol and care for Hashimoto’s thyroiditis patients.

-It’s a complex condition that can involve varied biological functions such as genetics, diet, digestion, the immune system, and thyroid function.
+It’s a complex condition that can involve genetics, diet, digestion, the immune system, and thyroid function.
 Correcting one’s faulty genes is unlikely, but the SET-DB™ Thyroid Protocol can address digestion, the immune system, and thyroid function.
 Getting a patient to improve their diet, permanently, is tough, so tough I never attempted it with my fibromyalgia patients.
 I think a strong case can be made for diet revision with thyroid patients.

 The immune system is tasked with the critical job of keeping track of “self,” our own cells, and “non-self,” foreign substances.
 It does this primarily by “reading” the surface proteins of cells and substances it comes in contact with.
-(I also believe the nervous is intimately involved in immunity—how else could SET-DB™ eliminate a sensitivity?)
-If the immune cell recognizes the surface protein as self it will move on.
-If it doesn’t, or if it has seen the foreign cell before and knows it doesn’t belong, it releases chemical messengers that initiate an immune response.
+(I also believe the nervous system is involved in immunity—thus the success of SET-DB™ eliminating a sensitivity) If the immune cell recognizes the surface protein as self it will move on.
+If it doesn’t, or if it has seen the foreign cell before and knows it’s somewhere it doesn’t belong, it releases chemical messengers that initiate an immune response.

 Hashimoto’s thyroiditis symptoms